 (IAI: H3 908N; satisfies Human Relations Requirement) Introduces the classical literary works of China, Japan, India, Africa, and the Middle East and examines representative modern writers.
 Explores the uniquely non-Western qualities of history, the religion, and culture as reflected in the literature.
-Prerequisite(s): C or better in ENGL 132.
+Prerequisite(s): C or better in ENGL 131.
+(PCS 1.1, 3 credit hours - 3 hours lecture)